-Emily Peyser partners with clients to offer strategic and comprehensive intellectual property strategies to help procure and protect their patent and trademark portfolios.
+Emily Peyser partners with clients to offer strategic and comprehensive intellectual property strategies to help procure, monetize, and protect their patent and trademark portfolios.
 She places a high value on working closely with clients to establish long term relationships and a deep understanding of their business objectives.
-As a trusted advisor, Emily guides her clients at every stage in the lifecycle of their intellectual property assets with an emphasis on planning, procurement of U.S. and foreign patents, opinions, enforcement and licensing.
+Emily advises her clients at every stage in the lifecycle of their intellectual property assets with an emphasis on planning, procurement of U.S. and foreign patents, opinions, enforcement and licensing.

-Utilizing her technical background in electrical, mechanical and chemical engineering, Emily focuses her practice in a variety of technology areas, including satellite components and systems, semiconductor manufacturing tools and metal deposition processes, large-scale electrical energy storage systems, electrochemical ion exchange systems, radioactive material containment, biofuels, commercial vehicles, food processing, medical devices, pulp and paper, timberland management, wood products, and recreational equipment.
+Utilizing her technical background in electrical, mechanical and chemical engineering, Emily focuses her practice in a variety of technology areas, including launch vehicle and satellite components and systems, antennas and RF communication systems, robotics, semiconductor manufacturing tools and metal deposition processes, large-scale electrical energy storage systems, electrochemical ion exchange systems, nuclear fuel cycle products and services, biofuels, commercial vehicles, food processing, medical devices, pulp and paper, timberland management, wood products, and recreational equipment.

 Emily served as an extern to Judge Richard C. Tallman, of the United States Court of Appeals for the Ninth Circuit.
 She also served as a U.S. Peace Corps Volunteer in Tanzania, East Africa.
-Emily currently volunteers with the International Rescue Committee mentoring refugees who have been brought to the Seattle area for resettlement.
+Emily currently volunteers with the International Rescue Committee mentoring refugee families.